-You can actually elect to do the loop trail that I did backwards, which will take you past the Ruins in less than a mile, but most people elect to do the loop trail the same way I did and finish with the Ruins instead.
+Just as well, if you do the Bull Hill Short Loop trail from earlier, it will take you to these same ruins too.
+You can even elect to do the loop trail that I did backwards, which will take you past the Ruins in less than a mile, but most people elect to do the loop trail the same way I did and finish with the Ruins instead.

 For me, being the only person there and having the whole place to myself was an awesome treat and the blue trail as well as the ruins is very close to road 9D.

 It’s probably the most popular castle in the entire Hudson Highlands State Park area which is only accessible by boat and it’s very close to the Breakneck Ridge hike.